 How often should you stop for gas on a road trip?

 You should stop for gas on a road trip every three hours to refuel and stretch your legs.
-It’s a good idea to plan your route to incorporate these stops, as well as mapping out where the cheapest gas stations are.
+It’s a good idea to plan your route to incorporate these stops, as well as map out where the cheapest gas stations are.
 This ensures you do not run out of fuel and provides the flexibility to take a detour if a fun opportunity arises.

 You should take advantage of cheap gas prices along your route to prevent you from having to pay more than usual to fill up the tank.
 A good tip is to stop for lunch somewhere off the highway, where prices tend to be lower.
 Check out our guide on estimating the cost of gas for a road trip if you want to know more.